-London (UK) has been home since 2015.
-I work in the financial planning and investment management sector.
-I am a qualified Chartered Financial Planner and Chartered Wealth Manager but I do not provide any financial advice in this blog.
-I’ve got a broad experience with all things related to financial planning from working with predominantly wealthy individuals – including wealth accumulation (investing), pensions, protection (insurance), decumulation, tax planning, estate planning and so on.
+London has been home since 2015.
+I work in finance but do not provide any financial advice on this blog.
+I’ve got broad experience with all things related to financial planning from working with predominantly wealthy individuals – including wealth accumulation (investing), pensions, protection (insurance), wealth decumulation, tax planning, estate planning and so on.

 We are relatively frugal and spend circa £1,350 each in most months.
-Holidays would be an additional £2K annually per person I think.
-So… that would work out to be roughly £36K p.a. in combined expenditure.
+Holidays are an additional £2K annually per person I think.
+So… that works out to be roughly £36K p.a. in combined expenditure.

 I’m very keen on achieving FIRE or the more appropriate “work optional” status.
 My girlfriend isn’t that bothered as she loves her job and enjoys it very much.
 However, both of us squirrel away similar amounts into investments each month.

 You can have a look at my Wealth chart to see how I progress on my journey.
-The figures exclude my girlfriend’s wealth (although I keep track of that too 🙂 in my Google spreadsheet).
+The figures exclude my girlfriend’s wealth (although I keep track of that too 🙂 ).